 bronID is constantly adding to our AML/CTF toolkit to help you execute on your each of your compliance obligations.

-By following our knowledge centre guides we aim to help you automated your AML/CTF compliance obligations and make achieving industry best practices the bronID standard.
+By signing up to the bronID Portal and following our knowledge centre guides we aim to help you automated your AML/CTF compliance obligations and make achieving industry best practices the bronID standard.